rcaelers/workrave-website/content/en/faq/donate.md

 free software authors, we feel it is a better idea to donate to a foundation that ensures that the conditions amongst which free software can flourish remain valid.
 Therefore, I would like you to donate to the Electronic Frontier Foundation directly.
-Please visit: https://secure.eff.org/ -- you'll find paypal (a.o.) links there.
+Please visit [EFF](https://secure.eff.org/) -- you'll find paypal (a.o.) links there.